 Step 7 - Wife's Home App: Lutron Home System Added

-After clicking the Accept button, the next screen immediately displayed our complete Caseta wireless system, which I configured using my iPhone with the Caseta app.
+After clicking the Accept button, the next screen immediately displayed our complete Caseta wireless system, configured using my iPhone with the Caseta app.

 Step 8 - My Home App: Home Setup After